SonyaCore/V2RayGen/README.md

 `block` for adding blocking Bittorrent and Ads.

-`blockir` for Blocking Bittorrent, Ads and Irnian IPs in routing configuration.
+`blockir` for Blocking Bittorrent, Ads and Iranian IPs in routing configuration.

 > The routing function module can send inbound data through different outbound connections according to different rules, so as to achieve the purpose of on-demand proxy.